DCotterill/halixia-hugo/content/ma/get-ready-to-buy-2190.md

 layout: static
 ---

-Sort out your finances ahead of applying for a mortgage
+Sort out your finances ahead of applying for a mortgage.

 There are plenty of simple things you can do ahead of applying for a mortgage to increase your chances of getting a better deal.